sentairanger/Dual-Robot-Guizero-Control/README.md

 * For the final test, I ran `dual_robot_pwm.py` and then ran `camera_guizero.py` on Torvalds using VNC Viewer.
 * `torvalds.py`: This was the initial test code I used for Torvalds locally to make sure the motors and the camera was working.
 * `linus_movement.py`: This was the initial test code I also used for Linus to test the motors and the servos before upscaling to the next phase.
+* `dual_movement_gui.py`: This is similar to `dual_improved_movement.py` only this time PWM is only on Linus and this code can be run on any platform.
 ## Pictures

 * `dual_improved_movement.py`